-Manufacturers, either as experienced veterans in the Oncology space or as brand new entrants, all must carefully navigate local, regional and national protocols and the preferences of their key prescribers to truly understand the influencing factors on treatment decisions.
+Manufacturers, either as experienced veterans in the Oncology space or as brand new entrants, all must carefully navigate local, regional, and national protocols and the preferences of their key prescribers to truly understand the influencing factors on treatment decisions.
 It is important to gain an understanding of how electronic medical records and mandated protocol adherence is managed at each clinic, agency, jurisdiction, health team or institution and what level of influence they ultimately have on when and how treatments are prescribed.
 Often times, there are usage limitations or stipulations put into place and managed through filters such as prior authorizations.
 In addition, understanding how multidisciplinary teams influence decisions and what other stakeholders have a seat at the table will help manufacturers gain traction with their cancer treatments.
-Finally, including patients in a brand’s marketing and medical strategy to, not only to gather real world data, but also to validate patient journeys and intervention junctions.
-Patients can help to clarify where competitive points of differentiation exist versus other competitor products and can also illuminate where adherence, treatment delivery, packaging, communication and follow up experience issues can be further mined by manufacturers.
+Finally, including patients in a brand’s marketing and medical strategy serves to not only gather real-world data but also to validate patient journeys and intervention junctions.
+Patients can help to clarify where competitive points of differentiation exist versus other competitor products and can also illuminate where adherence, treatment delivery, packaging, communication, and follow-up experience issues can be further mined by manufacturers.

-Fortunately Impetus Digital can assist many manufacturers with establishing an advisory board platform, leveraging the expertise of select stakeholders to give timely and expert advice on how best to navigate, launch or increase brand awareness in the lymphoma and CLL space.
-Stakeholders can include oncologists, GPOs, nurses, other allied healthcare providers, payers and patients.
-Enrolled advisors can be engaged through a series of online touchpoints either in the form of web meetings or online asynchronous assignments delivered as web form questions, discussion forums or annotation exercises.
-Through these series of advisor online touchpoints, manufacturers can solicit feedback on their regulatory, market access, medical or marketing strategies as well as gain insights on how to navigate around generics and biosimilars entering the market.
+Fortunately, Impetus Digital can assist manufacturers with establishing an advisory board platform, leveraging the expertise of select stakeholders to give timely and expert advice on how best to navigate, launch, or increase brand awareness in the lymphoma and CLL space.
+Stakeholders can include oncologists, GPOs, nurses, other allied healthcare providers, payers, and patients.
+Enrolled advisors can be engaged through a series of online touchpoints either in the form of web meetings or online asynchronous assignments delivered as web form questions, discussion forums, or annotation exercises.
+Through these series of advisor online touchpoints, manufacturers can solicit feedback on their regulatory, market access, medical, or marketing strategies, as well as gain insights on how to navigate around generics and biosimilars entering the market.
 They can also learn how to differentiate their product from other medications and how to position their product in treatment protocols.
 In addition, advisors can consist of geneticists and, through the use of small online working committees, can assist in the creation of diagnostic testing protocols or the development of biomarker service or channel strategies.
-Oncology advisors can also provide valuable feedback on launch planning, regulatory and reimbursement dossiers, patient assistance programs, private infusion clinic best practices and loss of exclusivity strategies.
-Also, manufacturers can leverage virtual working groups to help develop clinical papers leveraging real world data, medical education materials, press releases and patient advocacy programs.
+Oncology advisors can also provide valuable feedback on launch planning, regulatory and reimbursement dossiers, patient assistance programs, private infusion clinic best practices, and loss of exclusivity strategies.
+Also, manufacturers can leverage virtual working groups to help develop clinical papers leveraging real-world data, medical education materials, press releases, and patient advocacy programs.

 The virtual nature of the boards and working groups can help to increase the engagement rates of advisors who are often extremely busy and being utilized by multiple manufacturers for similar purposes.
-Also the assignments, which are compelling, relevant and timely, can give the advisors or steering committee members time to pause, reflect, process and review their colleague’s comments on their own time, allowing for more thoughtful and granular insights shared through the online forums.
-All of the assignments are created, programmed, project managed and reported out by Impetus and their technical team (medical subject matter experts) so the manufacturer’s workload is minimal and so are the costs when compared to more traditional in person consultancy meetings.
+Also, the assignments, which are compelling, relevant, and timely, can give the advisors or steering committee members time to pause, reflect, process, and review their colleague’s comments on their own time, allowing for more thoughtful and granular insights shared through the online forums.
+All of the assignments are created, programmed, project managed, and reported out by Impetus and their technical team (medical subject matter experts); hence, the manufacturer’s workload is minimal and so are the costs when compared to more traditional in-person consultancy meetings.

 Abstract 7500: BRIGHT Study: (iNHL and MCL)